-Safety and Security are important issues in the residence community.
-Each resident must be aware of and abide by safety and security regulations to protect themselves and others.
-In all emergency situations, you can receive assistance from the NC A&T Police Department (911 or 328-6787) and from the residence hall staff
+Safety and Security are important issues in the apartment community.
+Each apartment community will have on-site security as well as University Police and Greensboro Police patrolling with University Police holding jurisdiction depending on the type of issue that occurs.
+The on-call number for each apartment community will also be readily available for security in times of assistance and need.
+Security hours will be emailed to each resident at the beginning of each academic school year once hours are determined.
+There will be increased security during special events; examples: Homecoming, Aggie Fest, etc. Each resident must be aware of and abide by safety and security regulations to protect themselves and others.
+In all emergency situations, you can receive assistance from the NC A&T Police Department (911 or 336-334-7675) and from the residence hall staff.

-- Be cautious about who is entering the building behind you.
-ONLY residents and staff should be entering the building without an escort - Do not be afraid to ask the person entering behind you if they live in the building, or call the RA on duty - Non-residents must be escorted by a resident of the building - Do not loan out your keys/ID fob to anyone - Do not prop open doors - Report suspicious individuals or activity to Housing & Residence Life staff or University police
+- Be cautious about who is entering and around the apartment areas. - Do not be afraid to ask the person around you if they live in the building or apartment community, or call the RA on duty. - Non-residents must be escorted by a resident of the apartment community. - Do not loan out your keys/ID fob to anyone - Do not prop open doors - Report suspicious individuals or activity to Housing & Residence Life staff or University police immediately.

-Residence Hall Health and Safety Checks
+Apartment Health and Safety Checks

-Housing & Residence Life staff members conduct a safety inspection of each student room once each semester.
-Safety inspectors are trained to look for fire hazards, health and safety violations, and any unauthorized items within the room.
-Inspectors will leave a copy of the safety inspection in your room, and violations are to be corrected within 24 hours after inspection.
+Housing & Residence Life staff members will conduct a health and safety inspection of each student's apartment monthly by the 10th of each month.
+Staff are trained to look for fire hazards, health and safety violations, and any unauthorized items within the room.
+Inspectors will leave a copy of the safety inspection in your room, and violations are to be corrected within 24 to 48 hours after inspection.
 Failure to correct safety violations will result in disciplinary action.
-Any damage to the room will be billed immediately.
+Any damage to the apartment will be billed immediately.